Choose another writer in this calendar:

 Fitzgerald started to write at St. Paul Academy.
 His first published story, 'The Mystery of the Raymond Mortgage' appeared in 1909 in Now and Then.
 Fitzgerald entered in 1913 Princeton University, where he failed to become a football hero.
 He left his studies in 1917 because of his poor academic records, and took up a commission in the US Army.
 His experiences during World War I were more peaceful than Hemingway's – he never saw action and even did not go to France.
 The Romantic Egoist, a novel started in Princeton, was returned from Scribner's with an encouraging letter.

-Demobilised in 1919, Fitzgerald worked briefly in New York for an
+Demobilised in 1919, Fitzgerald worked briefly in New York for the

 in The Smart Set.
 Fitzgerald received from it thirty dollars